Introduction

 What did Walk Production deliver across the PIDM strategy report scope?

-Conceptual development, visual and layout design, data visualisation, interactive PDF development, printing and delivery, and project management.
+Conceptual development, visual and layout design, data visualisation, interactive PDF development, print production coordination and delivery, and project management.
 The end-to-end scope let PIDM and FEN focus on the strategy content and the government approval processes rather than coordinating the publication across multiple suppliers.

 Why include process diagrams and timeline graphics in the PIDM strategy report?